Get my motivational e-book,

 Yet, Nola’s only been the pitcher of record once in September, getting the loss in Milwaukee early in the month giving up 7 earned runs in just 4.2 innings.
 Today was the first time he got out of the 5th inning in four September starts.

 Nola currently has the highest ERA among Phillies expected starters at 4.57.
-He’s given up 31 home runs this season, 11 more than the next closest starter, Zach Wheeler (20), with just one more start, and while his 12 wins are tied (Wheeler) for second best on the team, he leads the team with 9 losses.
+He’s given up 31 home runs this season, 11 more than the next closest starter, Zack Wheeler (20), with just one more start, and while his 12 wins are tied (Wheeler) for second best on the team, he leads the team with 9 losses.

 The flip side, however, might be better than expected.
 With 31 starts and 187.0 innings pitched, Nola leads the team in both categories.
 So, he “takes the ball,” as they say.
 The Phillies are actually 3-1 in Nola starts in September, and they were 4-2 when he took the mound in August.
 In fact, the pitcher recorded 3 straight wins to end August.